simw/pydantic-to-pyarrow/README.md

 The easiest approach for steps 3 and 4 above is to let pyarrow infer the schema from the data.
 The most involved approach is to specify the pyarrow schema separate from the pydantic model.
-In the middle, many application could benefit from converting the pydantic model to a pyarrow schema.
+In the middle, many applications could benefit from converting the pydantic model to a pyarrow schema.
 This library aims to achieve that.

 ## Installation